gramener/gramex-guide/auth/README.md

 ## Login actions

-When a user logs in or logs out, you can register actions as follows:
+You can add custom functions to any AuthHandler.
+These will run when a user succesfully logs in.

+For example:

 ```yaml
 url: